mszeu/PayShieldPressureTest/README.md

 # PayShieldPPressureTest

 <a href="https://www.jetbrains.com/?from=PayshieldPPressureTest"><img src=images/jetbrains-variant-3.png width=100></a>May thanks to <a href="https://www.jetbrains.com/?from=PayshieldPPressureTest">JetBrains</a> for giving us the <b>Open Source License</b> for free with the full access to their developer suite.
-<a href="https://www.jetbrains.com/pycharm/?from=PayshieldPPressureTesPyCharm">PyCharm</a> is an awesome Python IDE that greately simplified my work.
+<a href="https://www.jetbrains.com/pycharm/?from=PayshieldPPressureTesPyCharm">PyCharm</a> is an awesome Python IDE that greatly simplified my work.

 &nbsp;